-If you are a design professional, the Apartment Design Guidelines for Victoria can assist by providing design guidance and additional explanation of the apartment standards:
+If you are a design professional, the Apartment Design guidelines for Victoria can assist by providing design guidance and additional explanation of the Better Apartments Design Standards.
+The Department has recently updated the Apartment Design Guidelines for Victoria to reflect the updates to the standards:

 In 2018, the Victorian Government made an election commitment to improve the external amenity of apartment buildings.
-To implement this commitment, the Minister for Planning has announced changes to the standards to commence in 2021.
+To implement this commitment, the Minister for Planning has now introduced changes to the standards through planning scheme amendment VC174.

 The Department completed consultation on the new external amenity standards in September 2019.